mergemocha/java-boilerplate/README.md

 # java-boilerplate

- Organisation-level boilerplate for Java projects
+Organisation-level boilerplate for Java projects using Gradle.